 You can choose between University-led programmes which are specially designed to develop your teaching skills through university-based modules and placements in schools.
 You will specialise in a curriculum area, from the range we offer, according to your level of subject knowledge.

 Alternatively, you may wish to pursue the School Direct route into teaching.
-We have School Direct partner schools who offer additional subjects to those we offer directly, namely Geography, History and Physical Education.
+We have School Direct partner schools who offer a range of subjects.
 Your academic study is provided by us so you still receive a Birmingham City University PGCE certificate.

 What University-led PGCE Secondary courses do you offer?